kubestellar/kubestellar/docs/content/Getting-Started/user-quickstart.md

    end="<!--quickstart-2-apache-example-deployment-d-create-and-deploy-apache-into-clusters-end-->"
 %}

-## 6. Check the status of your Apache Server on edge-cluster1 and edge-cluster2
+#### 6. Check the status of your Apache Server on edge-cluster1 and edge-cluster2

 ```
 KUBECONFIG=~/.kube/config kubectl --context kind-edge-cluster1 get deploy,rs -A | egrep 'NAME|stuff'
 ```

-### How to use an existing KubeStellar environment
+## How to use an existing KubeStellar environment

-## 1. Install KubeStellar's Kubectl plugins
+## 1. Install KubeStellar's user commands and kubectl plugins

 ```
 brew tap kubestellar/kubestellar